 Only the cathode electrodes in the working MFCs showed clear production of droplets directly on the surface of the electrode material, which resulted in further accumulation of liquid.
-The catholyte generated was transparent in colour and odourless, whilst the catholyte generated under open-circuit, was similar to the anolyte.
+The catholyte generated was transparent in colour and odourless, whilst the catholyte generated under open-circuit, was similar to the anolyte (Figure 5B).
 The level of pH and conductivity was a function of the presence or absence of the external load.
-Figure 5 shows that both pH and conductivity of the catholyte in the working MFCs (T1, T2 and T3) was significantly higher than that of the catholyte of the open-circuit MFCs.
-Moreover, the difference in pH between the anolyte and catholyte was more marked for the working MFCs rather than the MFCs under open-circuit, which showed no significant changes.
+Figure 6 shows that both pH and conductivity of the catholyte in the working MFCs (T1, T2 and T3) was significantly higher than that of the catholyte of the open-circuit MFCs.
+Moreover, the difference in pH between the anolyte and catholyte was more marked for the working MFCs rather than the MFCs under open-circuit, which showed no significant changes indicating anion and pH splitting mechanism in working MFCs (T- working).

-Fig 4. (left) and the amount of catholyte produced under (a) working (53Ω) and (b) open circuit conditions (right).
+Fig 5.
+A) Catholyte formation, B) the amount of catholyte produced under closed circuit (left) and open circuit conditions (right).

-Figure 5.
+Figure 6.
 Conductivity and pH of MFC catholyte, with respect to the anolyte, in working and open circuit conditions.
+Arrows highlight the difference in these two conditions.

-During the 7 days of continuous operation under load, for the working MFCs, it was clearly shown that the COD was significantly reduced, as illustrated in Figure 6 below.
+During the 7 days of continuous operation under load, for the working MFCs, it was clearly shown that the COD was significantly reduced, as illustrated in Figure 7 below.